 - Negotiate fees with credit card processors: The higher the number of transactions, the more likely a processor will see your value as a merchant and want to do business with you.
 If you have a higher number of transactions each month, you can make the case for your processor to lower your fees.

 - Swipe as often as you can: The more you can limit not-present transactions, the less risk you pose to your processor.
 By maximizing the number of transactions paid for with physical cards and validating the purchase through an added layer of security verification, you’ll minimize the risk assumed by both parties and likely see lower fees.

 - Use an address verification service: This is a system that verifies the cardholder’s billing info with the issuer.
 Many processors reward merchants for using these systems by charging them lower interchange rates.

 Processing fees can fluctuate depending on the card type, rewards offered and the risk assumed by the merchant.
 Credit card networks are also likely to increase their interchange fees in order to entice banks to carry their products.
 These fees are one of the most common ways that banks generate revenue.

 You may face initial fees when you sign up for a credit card processing company that will provide you with terminals that help you process your transactions.
 Other fees you could face are all over the place but may include fees from your credit card processor each time a customer disputes a charge, fees for chargebacks, fees for non-sufficient funds to pay your credit card payment processor and more.

 Credit card processing fees can be higher for purchases made online or over the phone, and there’s a good reason why.
-Credit card chip technology has made in-person purchases considerably more secure, but online purchases are most susceptible for fraud since a credit card chip cannot be used to create a unique token for each transaction, and since all you need is a credit card number and a security code to make an online purchase.
+Credit card chip technology has made in-person purchases considerably more secure, but online purchases are more susceptible to fraud since a credit card chip cannot be used (as is the case when a card is physically presented) to create a unique token for each transaction, and since all you need is a credit card number and a security code to make an online purchase.